SLRAM/FlockApp/README.md

 # Flock App
 Flock is an event app that makes planning easy!

-Find your friends and assign them tasks for any kind of get together
+Find your friends and keep tasks organized for any kind of get together.

 ## Overview